mikemaccana/how-to-install-a-linux-development-environment-on-windows/README.md

     "copyOnSelect": true,

 Then look at the profiles.
 Find the `Ubuntu` profile.
-See the Ubuntu profile has a UUID?
-Change the default profile UUID to the Ubuntu UUID.
+See the Ubuntu profile has a GUID?
+Change the default profile GUID to the Ubuntu GUID.

 Also, because transparent terminals are cool, add this to the Ubuntu profile: